comed-ian/CTF-Writeups/RITSEC-2021/README.md

 ![no-step-on-snek](https://i.kym-cdn.com/photos/images/original/001/116/586/96f.jpg).

 This might not be much of a hint for some players, so the logical next step is to try and identify the file.
-Running `file` simply returns `data` which proves that this is not a standard ELF or PE executable.  `strings` reveals some useful information, including `__init__` and `__name__`, which are indicative of a Python file.
+Running `file` simply returns `data` which indicates that this is not a standard ELF or PE executable.  `strings` reveals some useful information, including `__init__` and `__name__`, which are indicative of a Python file.
 Suddenly the hint makes sense!
 However this is not a Python `.py` source code file, but rather compiled Python bytecode.

-The next hurdle comes when trying to execute the program.
-Depending on the version of Python a contestant has installed, the bytecode may or may not execute.
-By luck, my attempt at running with Python3 version 3.9+ failed, but Evan's v3.7 executed it without an error.
-This led us to create a Docker container running Python 3.7 instead of trying to revert my Python version.
-We set about determining an appropriate disassembler to add to the Dockerfile's installation dependencies and found a suitable candidate, [xdis](https://pypi.org/project/xdis/).
-This utility also requires Python's `click`.
-These dependencies are installed in the Python 3.7 Docker container using the Dockerfile shown below:
+The next hurdle occurs when trying to execute the program.
+Depending on the version of Python a contestant has installed the bytecode may or may not execute.
+By chance, an attempt running the file with Python v3.7 executed it without an error.
+However a Docker container running Python 3.7 was created as a more flexible solution for those running Python >v3.7.
+The next step was to determine an appropriate disassembler which would be added to the Dockerfile's installation dependencies.
+A suitable candidate, [xdis](https://pypi.org/project/xdis/), was found.
+This utility also requires Python's `click`, and both dependencies were installed in the Python 3.7 Docker image using the Dockerfile shown below:

 ~~~Dockerfile
 FROM python:3.7